 For critics, such views are unrealistic in the real world.
 For example, during a recession, people may remain unemployed as employment shrinks.
 They cannot find work even when they are looking for work and lower the wage reservation.

 In the real world, increasing wages may be easier than decreasing wages.
 Take a case during a recession.
 Even though the labor market faces an excess supply, businesses cannot reduce wages.
-They were bound by work contracts with employees when they first recruited.
+They were bound by work contracts with employees when they were first recruited.

 Long story short, real business cycle theory rejects the ideas of Keynesianism and Monetarism.
 The new classical economists argue that fiscal policy or monetary policy does not contribute to influencing the economy.
 Both policies work through aggregate demand.
 Meanwhile, the source of the problem in the real business cycle is aggregate supply.